aspect-build/test-packages/npm/README.md

-Test npm packages under the npm scope `@aspect-test`.
+Test npm packages under the npm scopes:

-To publish a package:

-1) login to npm with `npm login`
-2) cd into the directory of the package to publish
-3) publish with `npm publish --access public`
+1) Public packages under `@aspect-test`
+2) Private packages under `@aspect-priv-npm`

+To publish all packages run `npm/publish_all_to_npm.sh`.
+This script will only publish packages that are not already published.